gruppe-adler/TvT_BreakingContact.Stratis/README.md

 ## Mods

-TFAR, ACE3, RHSAFRF and RHSUSF mods are required.
-RDS\_CIV is optional (required for param "civilian traffic")
+TFAR, ACE3, RHSAFRF and RHSUSF mods are required for "RUS" vs "US" classic mode.
+For other modes other mods might be required not listed here (unofficial modes).